LexinW/NoteTakingApp/README.md

 ## Getting started::
 ```
 I started by creating the express server.js, Once I had everything linked properly I tested node server.js, all seems to work well.
+I added functionality to saving notes on the right column.
+I added routes for the API to create store and delete notes.

 ```